MEDI-CAL PLANNING AND QUALIFICATION ASSISTANCE

 from the assets that the Medi-Cal beneficiary has an ownership interest in at the time of their passing, and

 only after the Medi-Cal beneficiary’s spouse also passes away.
-Thus, the Medi-Cal beneficiary’s spouse will
+Thus, the Medi-Cal beneficiary’s spouse

 COURT PROCEEDINGS AND ADMINISTRATIVE FAIR HEARINGS TO QUALIFY